-- The channelling of resources to community and small commercial media
+The channeling of resources to community and small commercial media

-AIP is an affiliate of Print and Digital Media South Africa (PDMSA) which represents the interests of the large media groups and its 700 members, and a member of the Press Council of South Africa which is the home of the Press Ombudsman.
+AIP is an affiliate of Publishers Support Services (PSS) which represents the interests of the large media groups and its 700 members, and a member of the Press Council of South Africa which is the home of the Press Ombudsman.

-AIP also continues to build strategic relationships with industry bodies like the Audit Bureau of Circulations, academic institutions, advocacy groups and specifically print media organisations.
+AIP also continues to build strategic relationships with industry bodies like the Audit Bureau of Circulations (ABC), academic institutions, advocacy groups and specifically print media organisations.
 In addition, AIP seeks to explore converging interests with other associations and bodies representing community media in radio, television and on digital platforms.

 In light of its position to engage a broad range of stakeholders in both the public and private sectors, AIP is well placed to influence policy and legislation relating to print media in South Africa.

-The offices of AIP are housed with that of PDMSA in Auckland Park, Johannesburg and our Executive Director: Louise Vale, Projects Manager: Bongi Bozo and Project Administrator: Mathapelo Diokane may be contacted at:
+The offices of AIP are housed at Multichoice Ferndale, Randburg and our Projects Coordinator: Nontando Mokoena and Project Administrator: Mathapelo Mosoma may be contacted at: